 Each of the employment agreements with Messrs.
 Continenza and Bullwinkle provide severance benefits in the event his employment is terminated by us without "cause" or if he terminates for "good reason."
-The definitions of "cause" and "good reason" as applicable to these severance provisions are described below in the "Potential Payments upon Termination or Change in Control" discussion beginning on page 32.
-Mr. Continenza's employment agreement also provides that if his employment terminates by reason of the expiration of his scheduled employment term, he is entitled to certain benefits as more fully described under "Individual Termination Arrangements" beginning on page 33.
+The definitions of "cause" and "good reason" as applicable to these severance provisions are described below in the "Potential Payments upon Termination or Change in Control" discussion.

 The severance benefits for Dr. Taber and Messrs.
-Vandagriff and Byrd are provided under our Officer Severance Policy, as discussed below under "Officer Severance Policy" on page $\underline{23}$.
+Michaels and Byrd are provided under our Officer Severance Policy, as discussed below under "Officer Severance Policy".